PlanterApp/planter_blog/content/posts/samms-gardening-journal/index-1.md

 Aged manure is available in most garden centers, or if you know a local farmer/rancher, you may be able to get some there.
 In a large bucket (probably at the back of your garden, as this can smell a bit), mix manure and water in a 1:2 ratio (fill the bucket about ⅓ full of manure, and ⅔ full of water).
 Stir well, and leave to steep for a few days, stirring every day.

-Once steeped, let as many solids as possible settle, and then separate the liquid, which should be a medium-brown tannin color.
-Add the solids to your compost pile, and water your plants with a diluted tea mix once a week.
-Dilute in your watering can to the color of ‘iced tea’ as full strength will overwhelm your plants.
+Once steeped (the liquid should be a medium brown), separate the liquid into a separate container.
+Add the solids to your compost pile, and water your plants with a **diluted** tea mix once a week.
+Dilute the tea to the color of ‘iced tea’ when you water, as full strength will overwhelm your plants.

 Wear gloves when working with manure.